MatterCoder/matterflow/README.md

 ## Overview

-Matterflow is a powerful no-code data science tool that simplifies working with data from **Matter-enabled IoT devices**.
+Matterflow is a visual tool for working with data from **Matter-enabled IoT devices**, simplifying the process of collecting, transforming, and integrating data from **smart home** systems.
 With Matterflow, you can **Transform** and **Stream** IoT Data to Cloud and AI Applications.
 Matterflow can be deployed as a Home Assistant addon or a standalone Docker container.
 It provides functionality to:

 - Automatically **receive and process IoT data**.
 - Transform and model data for use in various formats like **CSV** or **JSON**.